Obtain amazing new skills with ease

 The conclusions drawn from the user research indicated that:

-Drill-in functionality on charts was required as nearly all users attempted to interact with charts
+Drill-in capabilities were necessary for charts as most users attempted to interact with them.

 In general, freelancers and small business owners tend to hire analysts to interpret the data.